Skip to content

 How Much Does It Cost?

-It’s common for the owner’s title insurance policy to cost more than the lender policy, in California and also nationwide.
+It’s common for the owner’s title insurance policy to cost more than the lender policy.
+This is true for California and most other states.
 Premiums vary based on the amount of coverage built into the policy and other factors.
 A higher degree of coverage typically results in a higher premium, and vice versa.

 Mike Trejo is a Bay Area mortgage broker with 20+ years of knowledge and experience.